hxxdev/hxxdev.github.io/_posts/2025-03-09-how-to-setup-github-blog.md

 Generate your `goolexxxxxx.html` and place it in your Github repository.
 Generate your website `sitemap.xml` at [**XML-Sitemaps.com](https://xml-sitemaps.com).
 Place the generated `sitemap.xml` at your Github repository.
+Add/commit `sitemap.xml` and push.

+Navigate to <kbd>URL Check</kbd> and enter `https://your/website/url/sitemap.xml`.
+Validate your URL and click <kbd>Index creation request</kbd>.
+This might take a while.
-Navigate to <kbd>Sitemaps</kbd> in Google Search Console and then add your new `sitemap.xml` to your Google Search Console.
+After, navigate to <kbd>Sitemaps</kbd> in Google Search Console and then add your new `sitemap.xml` to your Google Search Console.

 ---------------------
 ## Commit your work to Git!